Artistic analogue mastering

-Before I started mastering music full time, I was an audiovisual artist creating projects and showcasing work in the UK.
+Before mastering music full time, I started as an audiovisual artist creating projects and showcasing work in the UK.
 This put me within a community of independent and signed artists that I realised would benefit from a mastering service that puts artists and their creative visions first.
-All too often I would hear stories of mastering studios ignoring artist’s notes, providing unexpectedly poor results and charging hidden additional fees for revisions with little to no communication throughout the whole process; ultimately leaving artists feeling powerless and insignificant.
+All too often I would hear stories of studios ignoring artist’s notes, providing unexpectedly poor results and charging hidden additional fees for revisions with little to no communication throughout the whole process; ultimately leaving artists feeling powerless and insignificant.